Am0031/javascript-algorithms/README.md

   - using SSH key:`git clone git@github.com:Am0031/javascript-algorithms.git`
 - Navigate inside the repository with instruction `cd javascript-algorithms`
 - Install dependencies with instruction `npm install`
-- Use instruction `npm run test` to see the test results in the console You will see results in your terminal, with one section per test suite, with a PASS flag for the suite and a pass tick for each test, and an overall summary with the total count of tests for the whole repo.
+- Use instruction `npm run test` to see the test results in the console.

+You will see results in your terminal as below, with one section per test suite (with a PASS flag for the suite and a pass tick for each test), and an overall summary underneath with the total count of tests for the whole repo.

 Your terminal will look like in the screenshot below:
 ![screenshot-terminal](image.png)

-Once the repo is installed, you can go and edit any function, or add your own files if you want to attempt them a different way, or even add your own algorithms for your own practice.
+Once the repo is installed and and successfully runs, you can go and edit any function, or add your own files if you want to attempt them a different way, or even add your own algorithms for your own practice.
 Then you can just use the instruction `npm run test` to run all tests again and see if they still pass.

 If you have an extension such as Jest installed, you might be able to run single tests that you are working on instead of running the whole suite in the terminal.
 That might look like this screenshot, with a play button appearing when you hover over a specific test: